-Mourning his dead child, a haunted Vietnam war veteran attempts to discover his past while suffering from a severe case of dissociation.
+Mourning his dead child, a haunted Vietnam War veteran attempts to discover his past while suffering from a severe case of dissociation.
 To do so, he must decipher reality and life from his own dreams, delusion, and perception of death.

 FBI agent Wesley Doyle is startled by the spontaneous declaration of youngster Fenton Meiks about how his father's delusions to have a divine mission as avenging angel required him and his brother Adam to become his 'demon-slaying' murder accomplices.
-And how hard an dangerously revolting proved.
 But when Doyle accepts to be shown concealed victim graves, the plot twists in the present just as gruesomely.
 Written by

 When the boys are in bed at 13:04, Adam says "Goodnight, Curtis" to his pet millipede in a jar, not to his brother Fenton.
 See more »

-Performed by Johnny Cash
+Performed by Dale Watson

 Courtesy of Hightone Records

 125 of 157 people found this review helpful.